renehorstmann/Utilc/README.md

 * StrViu: string view and functions for it
 * Scope: handles cleanup
 * DynArray: creates a dynamic array of a given type
+* HashMap: creates a hashmap for a given key and value type

 ## StrViu